Spare Parts Delivery to Vessel: Full Process

 Coordinating with Classification Societies

-Some spare parts delivery to vessel, especially safety-critical components, require approval from classification societies.
-Installation without proper certification can lead to detention during Port State Control inspections.
+Some parts transport to the vessel, particularly safety-critical components, require a bolster from classification societies.
+Establishment without a genuine blue certification can lead to detention in the middle of Port State Control inspections.

 Avoiding Common Operational Mistakes